 Christopher Prentice, CMG

 Christopher retired from the Diplomatic service in 2016 after five years in Rome as Ambassador.
 Formerly he was Ambassador in Amman and Baghdad.
-He joined the Trust’s board in 2016 and was guest speaker at the luncheon that year.
+He joined the Trust’s board in 2016 and was guest speaker at the annual lunch that year.